davidzuma/crud-django/README.md

 Enjoy it!

-Please, see [technical notes](financial_project/docs/technical_notes.md) to know more about the technical part of the project.
+Please, see [technical notes](financial_project/docs/technical_notes.md) to know more about the technical part of the project (it also includes future improvements).